 All graduates and students who may be eligible to graduate will receive emails with information regarding the ceremonies 8-12 weeks prior to the convocation dates.
 Please make sure your preferred email address is current in your WebAdvisor account.

 If you choose not to attend your ceremony your parchment will be mailed to you within a few weeks after the ceremonies.
 If you have recently moved, please access your WebAdvisor account to change your address.
-For a name change, please visit one of our Student Service Centre’s with the appropriate documentation confirming the name change.

-Cap and Gown Order
+Cap and Gown orders coming soon.

 If you do not have a credit card and absolutely cannot place an order online, please visit a Student Service Centre at the Notre Dame Campus, D105 or Exchange District Campus, P104 to place an order with cash or debit.

 The College will subsidize gown rentals for students in financial difficulties, however, funding is limited.
 Please visit or call the Student Service Centre for more information.
+The deadline date to apply for a subsidy is the same deadline date to place an order for a cap and gown.

 Arrival Time, Registration and Assembly